mars-area/electron-react-app-starter/README.md

 # Getting Started

-This project is a starting point for a Electron application.
+This project is a starting point for a Electron React application.

 ## Quick start